Residential Hospice Services

 - Boardroom for medical or family meetings

-We provide 24-hour nursing care for pain and symptom management as well as social, psychological, spiritual and practical support.
+We provide 24-hour nursing care for pain and symptom management as well as social, psychological, spiritual and personal support.
 We also offer grief and bereavement counselling for family and friends.

-The average resident hospice stay is about 10 days, it may be shorter or longer depending on the patient.
+The average resident hospice stay is an average of 11-17 days, it may be shorter or longer depending on the resident.

 Philosophy of care